seage/hyflex/README.md

 ![Unit-metric](docs/unit-metric/unit-metric-formula.svg)

 ## List of available hyper-heuristics

-See details for each hyper-heuristic in the `hyflex-hyperheuristics` folder.
+The following is the list of CHeSC 2011 competition hyper-heuristics that are available in this repository.
+See details in the `hyflex-hyperheuristics` folder for each hyper-heuristic.

-The following table shows evaluated solutions of each hhs from competition run with 120s timeout and 5 repeats.
+The table shows evaluated solutions for each hyper-heuristic (each run with 120s timeout and 5 repeats) using our unit metric.

 ![Hyper-heuristics](docs/heatmap_120_5.svg)